yugokato/pytest-data-loader/README.md

 > [!TIP]
 > - You can apply your own logic by specifying the `parametrizer_func` loader option
 > - By default, the plugin will apply the following logic for splitting file content:
->   - Text file: Each line in the file
+>   - Text file: Each line
 >   - JSON file:
 >     - object: Each key–value pair in the object
 >     - array: Each item in the array